peterjc/thapbi-pict/INSTALL.rst

-However, in this case you will still need to install at least the command line tool ``flash`` (for merging Illumina paired reads), and optionally others like NCBI BLAST+ (used for one classifier methods).
+However, in this case you will still need to install at least the command line tool ``flash`` (for merging Illumina paired reads), and optionally others like NCBI BLAST+ (used for one classifier method).
 If you have BioConda setup, use the following:

 .. code:: console